Brianmakau/independent-project/README.md

   - Your background (for example, your education, job experience, a paragraph on why you decided to take a class on programming, etc.)
   - Your current interests/hobbies/skills
 - Deploy your site onto GitHub pages so that a live site can be viewed at https://brianmakau.github.io/independent-project/
-- Open terminal command line then navigate to the root folder of the application. `cd independent-project`
+- Open terminal command line then navigate to the root folder of the application. `cd portfolio-landing-page`
 - Open `independent-project.html` on your browser.
 ## Development
 Want to contribute?
 Great!